What is the alternate French term to méthode champenoise that indicates a wine has undergone secondary fermentation in the bottle?

 Describe the Blending process when making Champagne.

-Blending is when the base wines are blended together to make the cuvée.
-In Champagne, different grape varieties are usually blended together, as well villages, terroir, and vintages.
+Blending is when base wines are blended together.
+In Champagne, different grape varieties are usually blended together, as well as villages, terroir, and vintages.

 What is the liqueur de tirage?

 The liqueur de tirage is a combination of wine, sugar, yeast, yeast nutrients, and a clarifying agent that is added to bottles after the wine is blended.

 The liqueur de tirage starts the secondary fermentation.

 Describe what it is and what happens because of it.

 Secondary fermentation is a fermentation that occurs inside the bottle after the liqueur de tirage is added and the bottle is capped or corked.